 This series features original research at the intersection of energy and society.
 It welcomes works that contribute to international discussions on the history, culture and politics of energy and speaks to the energy humanities and energy social sciences.
 The series has a strong interest in, but is not limited to, North American issues.

-Series Editor: Petra Dolata, Associate Professor and Tier II Canada Research Chair, Department of History, University of Calgary
+Series Editor: Petra Dolata, associate professor, Department of History, University of Calgary